 If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
-This review is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while onsite or, if necessary, following the site visit.
+This review is generally performed over a period of one or more days depending on the number of awards that require review .
+Recipients will have an opportunity to resolve any identified noncompliance issues while on-site or, if necessary, following the site visit.
 In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.